tysonmurrayd/tysonmurrayd/README.md

 ## Hi there 👋 My Name is Tyson Murray-Driver, a recent Computer Science graduate from the University of Victoria.
-I am looking to work for a company that values hardworking, independent people.

 - ⚡ I have skills in Python, HTML, C, and Bash